Trout, Pujols lead Angels' late rally past White Sox, 4-3 - WHIZ News

 Max Stassi homered and Justin Upton had an RBI single in the Angels’ first opening day at home since 2016.
-The Halos’ late surge for two unearned runs spoiled the second debut of White Sox manager Tony La Russa.
+The Halos’ late surge for two unearned runs thrilled Angel Stadium’s first crowd since 2019, ended their embarrassing losing streak on opening day — and even spoiled the second debut of White Sox manager Tony La Russa.

+“Felt like big league baseball again.
+It was great,” Angels manager Joe Maddon said. “(The) 13,000 fans felt like 40, 50, 60,000. … Just a brilliant performance.
+For an opening night, that’s as good as it’s going to get with your team.
+If we keep playing that type of baseball, we’re going to win a lot of games.”

+Trout and Pujols came up big in the eighth against powerful Chicago reliever Aaron Bummer (0-1) in front of the biggest sports crowd in the Los Angeles metroplex since the start of the pandemic.

 Adam Eaton hit a tiebreaking, two-run homer in his first game back with the White Sox.